tyshchenkooleksandra-hue/Qa-labs/docs/cheklist.md

 ### Negative Scenarios
 - [ ] Verify the inability to search (the button remains disabled) if a teacher is selected, but a semester is not.
-- [ ] Verify the inability to search (the button remains disabled) if a semester is selected, but a teacher is not.
 - [ ] Verify system behavior when attempting to spoof the teacher ID via developer tools (DevTools) to a non-existent one (e.g., `9999`) before sending the request (expecting a handled "Not found" error, not a site crash).
 - [ ] Verify system behavior when attempting to spoof the semester ID via DevTools to a text value (e.g., `abc`) (expecting a Validation Error / Bad Request).
 - [ ] Verify page loading and filter behavior when simulating a loss of internet connection (Offline mode).